martintrojer/martintrojer.github.com/_posts/2013-06-06-scheme-in-scala.md

 I'm really impressed by [scala.util.parsing.combinator](http://www.scala-lang.org/api/current/index.html#scala.util.parsing.combinator.Parsers).
 The code below is the entire parser, both readable (once you get the hang of it) and powerful.
 <script src="https://gist.github.com/martintrojer/5707573.js?file=Parser.scala"> </script>
 The way you map the parse results onto your own type domain is fantastic.
-Contrast this is an example of a [hand rolled parser](https://github.com/martintrojer/scheme-scala/blob/master/src/main/scala/mtscheme/HandRolledParser.scala), which still is pretty neat if you ask me, both much more code.
+Contrast this is an example of a [hand rolled parser](https://github.com/martintrojer/scheme-scala/blob/master/src/main/scala/mtscheme/HandRolledParser.scala), which still is pretty neat if you ask me, but much more code.

 ## IDE vs Emacs and REPLs